dinkar-jain/EaseShop/README.md

 It is made with the purpose of helping businesses have an online presence and to increase their sales.
-It includes features like product filtering, input validation, password hashing and many more...
+It includes features like product filtering, online payments, input validation, password hashing and many more...

-#### Here is the demo : https://easeshop.herokuapp.com/
+#### Here is the demo : https://easeshop.netlify.app/

 # To Run It Locally -